equalframework/equal-doc/docs/index.md

 ## More

-This framework has been designed for those who don't want to always re-invent the wheel (but might occasionally enjoy it); dislike learning entire frameworks at once; and loathe dealing with dozens of files to achieve simple things.
+This framework has been designed for those who : don't want to always re-invent the wheel (but might occasionally enjoy it); dislike learning entire frameworks at once; and loathe dealing with dozens of files to achieve simple things.

 In most situations you don't need everything a framework offers.
-For that reason, eQual does not require you to comply with a specific logic or structure, and allow you to use it the way you want.
+For that reason, eQual does not require you to comply with a specific logic or structure, and allows you to use it the way you want.

 eQual learning curve is actually more like learning stairs : one can use it without having to start from scratch or even without knowing it.